Resource Center

 Can Employees Waive Overtime Pay?

-Timeero facilitates a hands-off California overtime tracking approach.
+Timeero features a hands-off California overtime tracking approach.

 Timely Shift Reminders

-Under California Labor Law, employers are required to track the hours worked by their teams.
-This includes the start of the shift, the start and stop of the meal breaks, and the end of the shift.
-These time records are then used to determine the hours worked on each workday and workweek.
+Under California Labor Law, employers must track the hours worked by their teams.
+The worker timesheet must include shift start and end times and breaks, amongst other vital details.
+These time records are then used to determine the hours worked on each workday and for the workweek.

 Overtime Notifications

 California Employment Law requires you to compensate employees for overtime whether you authorize it or not.
-Timeero doesn’t only let you track authorized overtime; we’ve devised a tool to help you prevent unauthorized overtime.
+Timeero doesn’t just track authorized overtime; we’ve devised a tool to help you prevent unauthorized overtime.

-You only need to toggle the “notify when a user goes overtime” button.
-Timeero will instantly notify you when an employee triggers the overtime threshold.
+To avoid unauthorized overtime, toggle the “notify when a user goes overtime” button.
+Timeero will instantly notify you when an employee reaches the overtime threshold.
 If you didn’t authorize the overtime, you can contact the employee and stop them from working.

 timeero overtime notification

-Timeero sends an email or mobile notification when the employee reaches the overtime threshold.
+Timeero sends an email or mobile notification when an employee reaches the overtime threshold.

 California Overtime Law: Key Takeaways